-I specialize in emotional release in my practice because I feel this is above all the most important piece in true healing and health.
+I specialize in Transformational Counseling in my practice because I feel this is above all the most important piece in true healing and health.

 I have had several clients stop progressing in their healing process due to the fact that they felt “unworthy” of getting better.
 They were subconsciously sabotaging their health because of an emotional blockage.
 Once the blockage was addressed, their healing continued.

 Physiologically speaking, emotions are caused by neuropeptides, which are released by different organs.
 For example, anger comes from the liver, grief comes from the lungs, and fear from the kidneys.

 So what happens overtime, is that you get these “clusters” of neuropeptides that build up, and actually hinder the function of the organ.
 The ability of your organ’s function will decrease, resulting in physical symptoms in the body.

 In Louise Hay’s introduction to her book, “Heal Your Body”, she mentions her own personal experience of how negative thought patterns contributed to her cancer.
 She states:

 “…Cancer comes from a pattern of deep resentment that is held for a long time until it literally eats away at the body, I knew that I had a lot of mental work to do.

 I realized that if I had the operation to get rid of the cancer but did not clear the mental pattern that created it, then the doctors would just keep cutting Louise until there was no more Louise to cut.
 If I had the operation and cleared the mental pattern that was causing the cancer, then the cancer wouldn’t return.